When is the next festival?

 Will you notify me once you have received my film?

 Due to the volume of submissions the festival receives, we do not confirm receipt of submissions.
 We recommend you choose the registered mail option to keep track of your package.
-However, you may email firstname.lastname@example.org with your film title and director’s name to receive confirmation 10 days after the submission was sent.
+However, you may email firstname.lastname@example.org with your film title and director’s name to confirm receipt.

 I have made a mistake on my online form.
 What should I do?

-Please email email@example.com with film title, director’s name, Tracking ID and the correction/s to be made, and we will update our database.
+Please email email@example.com with film title, director’s name, Tracking ID (if applicable) and the correction/s to be made, and we will update our database.

 How many films can I submit?

-You may submit as many films as you like providing each of the films meets the submission criteria and you have completed an online submission form and paid the entry fee for each film.
+You may submit as many films as you like providing each of the films meets the submission criteria, you have completed an online submission form and paid the entry fee for each film.

 Please ensure that each film is on its own DVD or secure link.
 MIFF will not accept compilation DVDs.